Antioxidant and Fibre Rich Foods That Naturally Boost Your Immunity

 Breakfast: a bowl of porridge topped with berries, or a Greek yoghurt bowl with muesli & banana, will give you a good start.

-Then include some fruit, a fruit smoothie, or a handful of nuts for snacks throughout the day.
+Healthy snack: a piece of fresh fruit, a fruit smoothie, or a handful of nuts.

-Choose a few veggies from the list to add to your dinner, and voilà it really is as simple as that!
+Dinner: choose a few veggies from the list to go with some chicken, meat or fish, a starchy carb like potatoes, or rice, and voilà it really is as simple as that!

 My green tea tisane